 Appropriately Uses Anti-Anxiety Medication

-This datapoint is a measure of the percentage of long-term care residents who were administered antianxiety drugs.
-These medications are used to treat residents suffering from depression and anxiety.
+This metric is an indication of the percent of long-term stay patients who were administered antianxiety drugs.
+These drugs are used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This tells you the percent of residents who are showing signs of depression.
-Increased rates of depression may be an indicator worse patient care.
+This tells you the percent of residents showing signs of depression.
+Higher levels of depression could indicate worse patient care.

 Appropriate Vaccine Usage

-This is the percent of residents who were given the flu and pneumonia vaccines.
+This is the percentage of residents that have received the pneumonia and flu vaccines.
 Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This is the percentage of residents who required additional assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's could be a sign of decline of a resident's well-being.
+This indicates the percentage of residents that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Clay Health Care Center, 25.29% Percentage of Residents
+In Clay Health Care Center, 22.06% of Residents

 Short-term Care: Rehospitalizations

-In Clay Health Care Center, 25.29 Percentage of Residents Rehospitalized
+In Clay Health Care Center, 22.06% of Residents Rehospitalized

 Short-term Care: ER Visits